-that forests- related Governance mechanisms into which forests- related issues are integrated Please explain Row Scheduled - some meetings Monitoring implementation and performance Overseeing acquisitions and divestiture Overseeing major capital expenditures Providing employee incentives Reviewing and guiding annual budgets Reviewing and guiding business plans Reviewing and guiding corporate responsibility strategy Reviewing and guiding in guiding and guiding serviewing and guiding risk management policies Reviewing and guiding strategy Reviewing innovation / R&D priorities Setting performance objectives Our Chairman of the Board and CEO chairs the Sustainability Business Council (SBC), and cross-functional committees -Responsible Sourcing, Eco-Effectiveness, Corporate Sustainability and Product Design - are each led by the appropriate EC member and supported by a member of the Global Sustainability tanability term can be considered to the SBC on progress.
+Frequency that forests-related issues are a scheduled agenda item Governance mechanisms into which forests- related issues are integrated Please explain Row 1 Scheduled - some meetings Monitoring implementation and performance Overseeing acquisitions and divestiture Overseeing major capital expenditures Providing employee incentives Reviewing and guiding annual budgets Reviewing and guiding business plans Reviewing and guiding corporate responsibility strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Our Chairman of the Board and CEO chairs the Sustainable Business Council (SBC), and crossfunctional committees - Responsible Sourcing, Eco-Effectiveness, Corporate Sustainability and Product Design - are each led by the appropriate EC member and supported by a member of the Global Sustainability team.
+Each of these committees drives sustainability throughout that function, raises potential issues and provides regular updates to the SBC on progress.
 Our Chairman of the Board and CEO's position leading the SBC, combined with our company-wide functional integration of sustainability strategy, allows the board to continually monitor implementation and performance of objectives.
 These governance mechanisms contribute to the board's oversight of forest-related issues by providing a direct conduit to the SBC and committees that implement our policies, such as the Palm Oil policy, and approval of action on key projects such as palm traceability (conducted in 2019).
-For example, the SBC provided guidance on our responsible sourcing strategy and goals in 2019 to discuss integration of Futurous mistes under RSPO group membership These issues excluded for some but not all board meetings.
-This governance model relies on functional integration of our sustainability strategy, which includes forest-related issues, across IFF, including goal development, implementation and progress toward goals.
+For example, in 2020 the SBC addressed the challenges of supply chain disruptions caused by the global pandemic and provided guidance on actions needed, involving closure of certain regional and local operations.
+These issues are scheduled for some but not all board meetings.
+This governance model relies on functional integration of

+Reviewing and our sustainability strategy, which includes forest- guiding strategy related issues, across IFF, including goal Reviewing innovation development, implementation and progress toward / R&D priorities goals.
+Setting performance objectives